Maleesha98/AmbaGMs/README.md

 ### Instructions for Setup

-The three folders ,which named as Assets,fonts & lib keep on android project file in your PC.Then access the dart file in lib folder to load the very first page of GeTUp.
+The three folders ,which named as Assets,fonts & lib keep on android project file in your PC.
+Then access the dart file in lib folder to load the very first page of GeTUp.

 ### Contributors